-- No positions during budget meetings for any school should be designated for contracted programs nor contracted teachers. - All principals will work to site select for all teacher vacancies until June 24, 2022.
-The only applicants to be considered during this time will be those individuals who are seeking employment within SDP. - Effective July 6, 2022, the Office of Talent will work to share both candidates interested in SDP employment and candidates from contractors for special education teacher positions with our school leaders. - The Office of Talent will ensure all principals interview and sign-off on any teaching candidate (contracted or otherwise) before a candidate begins at the school. - Contractors for teachers, related service providers, and classroom assistant positions will only be considered if and when the Office of Talent and the Office of Academic Support teams determine that this strategy will support the effective delivery of instruction / services to students.
+- No positions during budget meetings for any school should be designated for contracted programs nor contracted teachers. - All principals will work to site select for all teacher vacancies The only applicants to be considered during this time will be those individuals who are seeking employment within SDP. - Effective July 3, 2023, the Office of Talent will work to share both candidates interested in SDP employment and candidates from contractors for special education teacher positions with our school leaders. - The Office of Talent will ensure all principals interview and sign-off on any teaching candidate (contracted or otherwise) before a candidate begins at the school.